Arlington, Washington: Transportation

 Downtown Arlington is located near the junction of State Route 9 and State Route 530, which serve as the main highways to the city.
 From Arlington, State Route 9 travels north into Skagit County and south to Snohomish; and State Route 530 travels west to an interchange with Interstate 5, the main north–south highway between Seattle and Vancouver, British Columbia, and east to Darrington.
 Within the city is an additional state highway, State Route 531, which connects Smokey Point, the municipal airport, and Gleneagle to Interstate 5 and State Route 9 in the southern part of the city.
 Other major arterial roads include Smokey Point Boulevard and 67th Avenue NE, which serve as north–south thoroughfares within Arlington.

 Public transportation in Arlington is provided by Community Transit, a public transit authority that operates in most of Snohomish County.
 Community Transit runs all-day local bus service on one route from Downtown Arlington to Smokey Point, as well as four other routes to Marysville, Everett, Lake Stevens, Lynnwood, and Stanwood from a transit center in Smokey Point.
-During peak hours, Community Transit also provides local service from Darrington, and commuter service to the Boeing Everett Factory from a park and ride in downtown Arlington.
+Community Transit also provides local service from Darrington and express service to Lynnwood City Center station and the Boeing Everett Factory.
+The agency's microtransit service, Zip Shuttle, expanded to Arlington and Smokey Point in December 2024.
 Arlington has one active railroad, a 6.9 mi spur line from Marysville to downtown Arlington operated by BNSF Railway (the successor to Burlington Northern).
 As part of the development of the Arlington Airport business park, BNSF Railway will build two rail spurs leading to the airport in the near future.
 Arlington does not have passenger rail service, but is near Amtrak stations in Everett and Stanwood.